Karthikh-Amaran/Arduino_Mega_using_Embedded_C/README.md

 # Arduino_Mega_using_Embedded_C

 This is a project done by me @Karthikh Amaran.
-As a beginner in the field of embedded systems I was really to learn about the registers of a Microcontroller.
+As a beginner in the field of embedded systems I was interested to learn about the registers of a Microcontroller.

 Being a beginner I chose to start learn about register from ARDUINO_MEGA (ATMEL AVR based) MicroController.4 My learning from this project were,